ETC-A/etca-spec/extensions/interrupts/README.md

 Synchronous interrupts are interrupts which are triggered directly by the currently running code and must be handled immediately before normal execution can resume.
 Asynchronous interrupts are interrupts which are triggered by another piece of hardware or indirectly from code and do not need to be handled immediately.

+Unused mask/pending bits are reserved for future extensions

 # Added Instructions